MicrosoftDocs/sql-docs/docs/language-extensions/install/install-sql-server-language-extensions-on-windows.md

 ---
-title: Install SQL Server Language Extensions on Windows in Java
+title: Install SQL Server Java Language Extensions on Windows
 titleSuffix:
 description: Learn how to install the Java Language Extensions feature on SQL Server on Windows by running the SQL Server setup wizard.
 author: dphansen